Ngnquoc1/IS207_WEATHER-ANALYSIS_QUACKQUACK/PROJECT_SUMMARY.md

 The Weather Analysis Dashboard is **complete and ready to use**!
 All requirements have been met and exceeded with additional features and comprehensive documentation.

 The project includes:

 - ✅ Fully functional backend (Laravel 10)
-- ✅ Modern frontend (React 18)
+- ✅ Modern frontend (React 18) with Context API
 - ✅ Weather data integration (Open-Meteo API)
-- ✅ Data visualization (Chart.js & D3.js)
+- ✅ Data visualization (Chart.js with dual-axis support)
+- ✅ Modern header with location dropdown
+- ✅ Dark/Light theme system with persistence
+- ✅ Interactive forecast tabs (24h/7day)
 - ✅ Anomaly detection algorithm
 - ✅ Smart recommendation system
 - ✅ Location comparison tool
-- ✅ Responsive design
+- ✅ Responsive design with glass morphism
 - ✅ Complete documentation
 - ✅ Setup automation